chaofan85/Instaview/README.md

 ## The biggest lesson that I learned

 This is my first React/Redux project.
-The biggest lesson I have learned from this project is that keeping the state shape flat is very important in React/Redux project.
+The biggest lesson I have learned is that keeping the state shape flat is very important in React/Redux project.
 Many nested states will easily cause errors.
-For example, in this project, current user has many feeds, each feed has many comments, each comment also has information.
-If these state are all nested in the user state, the state shape will become very clumsy.
+For example, in Instaview project, current user has many feeds, each feed has many comments, each comment also has many information.
+If these states are all nested in the user state, the state shape will become very clumsy.
 So we need to separated these information from their parents, like this:

 ```js
 {